microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 1. Update the pipeline name to **export-solution-to-git**, **import-unmanaged-to-dev-environment** or **delete-unmanaged-solution-and-components** and select **Save**.

 ### Get the Pipeline ID for the Export Solution Pipeline to use for global variables
-For the next step you will need **2 pipeline IDs** that the pipelines use to find resources required for the build process.
+For the next step you will need to get the **Pipeline ID** that the build pipelines use to find resources required for the build process.
  1. Open the **export-solution-to-git** pipeline and **copy the pipeline ID** from the address bar (e.g. If the URL for the Pipeline is (https://dev.azure.com/org/project/_build?definitionId=**39**) the **Pipeline ID** for this pipeline would be **39**)
  ### Create Pipeline global variables
  1. In Azure DevOps Select **Pipelines** > **Library** > **Create a new Variable Group**